2020 Tampa Bay Buccaneers season: Super Bowl LV: vs. (A1) Kansas City Chiefs

 With a strong defensive performance and a balanced offense, the Buccaneers easily defeated the defending Super Bowl champion Kansas City Chiefs 31–9 in a rematch of Week 12 from the regular season.
 This was the Tampa Bay Buccaneers' first Super Bowl appearance since Super Bowl XXXVII.
 They made history by becoming the first team to host the Super Bowl in their own stadium.
 The Buccaneers had led the all-time series between the two clubs at 7–6, and also hold a 3–1 edge in games played at Raymond James Stadium.
 The Buccaneers were the designated home team, due to being the NFC representative this season, but elected to wear their road white uniforms rather than home red uniforms.

 Tampa Bay received the opening kickoff and returned it to their own 23-yard line but were unable to gain a 1st down and were forced to punt.
 Kansas City proceeded to move the ball near midfield but after an incompletion were forced to punt as well.
-Tampa Bay proceeded to stall on their ensuing drive following a sack by Frank Clark, and on Kansas City's next drive they were able to move the ball into Tampa's territory.
-However, following an incompletion from Patrick Mahomes to Tyreek Hill on 3rd and long the Chiefs were forced to settle for a 49-yard field goal by Harrison Butker to score the first points of the game and gain a 3–0 lead, this would be Kansas City's only lead of the game.
-On Tampa's ensuing drive the Buccaneers took the ball 70 yards on 8 plays, culminating in an 8-yard touchdown pass from Tom Brady to Rob Gronkowski.
-Following a successful point after try the Buccaneers would end the 1st quarter up 7–3.
+Tampa Bay proceeded to stall on their ensuing drive following a sack by Frank Clark, and on Kansas City's next drive they were able to move the ball into Tampa Bay's territory.
+However, following an incompletion from Patrick Mahomes to Tyreek Hill on 3rd and long the Chiefs were forced to settle for a 49-yard field goal by Harrison Butker to score the first points of the game and gain a 3–0 lead; this would be Kansas City's only lead of the game.
+On Tampa Bay's ensuing drive the Buccaneers took the ball 70 yards on 8 plays, culminating in an 8-yard touchdown pass from Tom Brady to Rob Gronkowski.
+Following a successful PAT the Buccaneers would end the 1st quarter up 7–3.